jurtasun/rcds_intro_nextflow/README.md

 - Add a batch command-line parameter.
 - Add an output to the collector step.

 ### Chapter 6.
-Containers and modularization.
+Modularization.

+- The idea of modules, sustainability and reproducibilty.
 - Modularize a `Nextflow` pipeline.
+- A bridge towards containers (Docker and Singularity).

+### Chapter 7.
+Containers and `Nextflow` config.

-- The idea of containers: Docker and Singularity.
+- The idea of containers, Docker & Singularity, containers within `Nextflow`.
-- Containers 'manually', containers in `Nextflow`.

-### Chapter 7. `Nextflow` config and `nf-core`.

-- The `hello-config` directory.
-- Symbolic links, containers, submission script through `Nextflow` config.
+- The `hello-config` directory, Symbolic links, submission through `Nextflow` config.
 - Load pipelines from `nf-core`, run on HPC and parallelization.

 ### Setup